aNap73/Project-2/README.md

 ![CSS](https://media.giphy.com/media/yYSSBtDgbbRzq/giphy.gif)

-Vinny was responsible for main site look and feel, and even though he landed a new part time job and began working in the middle of the project (YEA VIN!
-WOOT!
-GRATZ MAN!), he still burnt late hours debugging with Ant remotely...
-He was able to get his part of our project DONE and it looks pretty great.
-After his work we had less of a cruddy blob and more Gamer Blog under construction.
-Like I said... we were in a hurry.
-DEAD LINES.
-2 weeks.
+Vinny was responsible for entire site look and feel and while I made horrible MS paint drawings and cut a ton of stuff away he did all this, while landing a new part time job (YEA VIN!).

+He also burnt late hours and early early pre class hours debugging with Ant adding critical fixes and helping out a ton...
+Both Vinny and Jason have great "eyes" as we call it when you can see bugs fast, it's awesome to have help with this, I'm not used to it, but man, it's great.
+Vinny was able to get his part of our project DONE and it looks pretty great, although I know he wishes he had more time.
+After his work we had less of a cruddy blob and more of a Gamer Blog.

 Vinny also made our Article Edit page.
-However, it like admin are only which like the admin page are only available to admins.
-The Article Edit page allows us to create new Articles, in the future maybe we'll add an edit feature as well.
+The Article Edit page allows admins to create new Articles, in the future maybe we'll add an edit feature as well.

 In addition Vinny added our profanity filter, which was one of our new techs as required by the Project.
 We also implemented bCrypt, passport and nodemailer.
 While you can still shenanigan yourself around our filter it does help with basic cursing.